 The Salvation Army discouraged followers from wearing fashionable clothes, and from gambling, drinking and smoking.
 The Army became well-known for its brass bands – especially visible at Christmas, when they perform carols in the streets.

-In the 2000s the Army continued its work with the poor and needy, and advised and lobbied the government.
+In the early 21st century the Army continued its work with the poor and needy, and advised and lobbied the government.
 It ran treatment programmes for gambling, alcohol and drug addiction, and more than 30 community centres providing food banks, budgeting advice, counselling and other services.